 Ehsan Ebrahimzadeh gave a talk on his WW II Trench Environment the artist generated in five days for Quixel Mixer Contest.
-He shared some tips on setting up materials and dealing with vegetation.

 For this project, I wanted to challenge myself to make a small scene with a few pre-self-made and photo scanned props and foliage.
 The challenge is to make an environment with no new objects and only in less than a week.
 Thus, the goal is to have a nice-looking environment with a few objects, an optimal amount of repetitiveness, in minimum time.
 It’s always tricky to choose an environment, but with these restrictions, it gets even harder to have a creative and achievable scene.
 I had some ideas for the scene and I decided to create a WW II trench scene in the end.